ManjushaSethi/project-3/README.md

 ## An overview of the project and its purpose

 Project Statement: The aim of our project is to examine the effectiveness of vaccines using the Covid-19 vaccine as a case study.
-To create a database that can be used to examine the ongoing impact of Covid-19 vaccination on various included endpoints such as death and utilized to predict pattern of vaccine rollout and uptake for future epidemics.
+To create a database that can be used to examine the ongoing impact of Covid-19 vaccination on various included endpoints such as hospitalization and death.
+The selected data from large publicly available datasets, CDC and US Department of Health & Human Services, are reliable sources that can be and utilized to predict the pattern of vaccine rollout and uptake for future epidemics.

 ## Data Sources Used: